 Leisa | June 2016 | Leisa

 In this issue of leisa several articles described the importance of legumes, both for humans and animals and their contribution described in the conservation and recovery of agricultural land.

 The edible seeds of legumes, vegetables, combined with some breakfast cereals and many species of wild vegetables are an essential part of the traditional diet of many peoples of the world, especially in Latin American countries.
 Many legumes of high nutritional value were once part of the diet of the indigenous peoples of Latin America, but were replaced in the colonial era by alien species.

 LEISA | April 2016 | Published by Leisa revista de agroecología

-This issue of leisa presents concrete experiences of innovations in the productive processes and resource management of peasant family farming.
-It presents stories of farmers, scientists, urban citizens, government officials, NGOs, and others who have jointly created agroecological solutions that are suited to their own, local contexts.
+This issue of leisa cheap mlb jerseys presents concrete experiences of innovations in the productive processes and resource management of peasant family car farming.
+It presents stories of farmers, Consultations scientists, urban citizens, government officials, NGOs, and wholesale jerseys others Farming who have jointly created agroecological Choosing solutions that are suited Wegel to their own, local contexts.

 There is an increasing recognition that sustainable resource management and sustainable livelihoods are inseparable.
 If neglected, everyone’s future is threatened.